dannoprojects/web/content/posts/powerplatform/PowerAppsBingo.md

 Here's my formula for setting up my 'B' values.
 The pattern applies to INGO.

 I create the table and continue to reassign it.
-I could have probably wrapped all of this up in parens to make a single line, but I find that difficult to read.
+I could have probably wrapped all of this up in parentheses to make a single line, but I find that difficult to read.

 {{< gist dannoprojects 4cbfd2d9820039a1743b316096fc344f "CreateBColumn.txt" >}}